Winery and Vineyard Feasibility Workbooks

 - Geneva Double Curtain

 All do the same thing but costs are different for each.
 Labor costs can include overhead costs like insurance, taxes and vacation costs for up to six different job skills.
 Machine costs are based on horse power, fuel cost and rental value.
 Interest Expense is calculated for each new year's expenses as well as all carryover debt to the point in time when income pays off all past expenses.
 Each year's expenses print as well as a Summary Report of all Income and Expense to date.

 Funding for this project was provided by the Leopold Center for Sustainable Agriculture, the Agricultural Marketing Resource Center and Iowa State University Extension Value-Added Agriculture Program.

 - Total Wine Package Video, Iowa State University Extension Value-Added Agriculture Program and the Agricultural Marketing Resource Center, 2006 - These four videos address aspects of researching the feasibility of constructing a winery or establishing a vineyard on your operation.
 The videos are designed to give producers insight into the research needed before construction takes place.

-The complete Total Wine Package video is available in DVD format by sending a check made payable to Iowa State University in the amount of $25 to:
+The complete Total Wine Package video is available in DVD format by emailing email@example.com or sending a written request to: